Arni Metalbrow card art |

 This card mentions the word 'intercept;' this was an alternate word for 'block' (as in blocking an attacking creature).
 I don't know why they changed the word to intercept for Portal; every other Magic set says block.
 Normally, only creatures with flying can block other creatures with flying.
 In the first Magic set, Giant Spider was the first creature that did not fly itself but could block fliers:

 Notice the initial verbiage: "does not fly, but can block flying creatures."
 As with many Magic concepts, this wording has evolved over time.
-Subsequent iterations of this card read:
+Subsequent iterations of this card read:- "can block creatures with flying"

 - "Giant Spider can block creatures with flying"